ljpengelen/java-meetup-jwt/post.md

 ```

 The first part is the header, the second is the payload, and the third is the signature.
+Anyone that gets their hands on this token can decode the strings.
+(Execute `atob("eyJhbGciOiJIUzUxMiJ9")` in the console of your browser if you want to see for yourself.)
+This means that anyone who gets their hands on the token can use the encoded information.
+Because only the server knows the secret that was used to compute the signature from the header and body, however, only the server can check the validity of a token by recomputing its expected signature and comparing it with the actual signature.

 So, where do you put JWTs in 2019 if you want to use them to authenticate requests from your front end to your back end?
 Should you send them along in a header or in cookie?